 Figure 1: Average number of residency applications and interviews per matched U.S. allopathic medical school graduate

 Data obtained from ERAS reports and National Resident Matching Program (NRMP) Charting Outcomes in the Match publications.
 Number of contiguous ranks for matched U.S. seniors was used as a surrogate for number of interviews, as the data on interview offers and accepted interviews is not publicly available.

 Thankfully, there has always been one factor limiting the damage of hyperinflation and interview hoarding—time.
 An above-average applicant could have dozens of interview invitations, but time constraints (not to mention financial concerns) limit the number of invitations they can accept.
-One simply cannot interview in California in the afternoon, and make it to Maine by evening for a pre-interview dinner.
-But now, with interviews going virtual, I fear they will be able to accept all, or nearly all, of the interview invitations offered them.
+One cannot interview in California in the afternoon and make it to Maine by evening for a pre-interview dinner.
+But now, with interviews going virtual, I fear they will be able to accept all, or nearly all, of the interview invitations offered to them.